 Unlike T-Mobile, which only offers unlimited data now, Verizon still has a tiered data plan, and if you're an individual user who doesn't burn through data, Verizon's 5GB-for-$55-a-month offering is pretty compelling.
 Verizon also lets you roll over unused data to the next month — another welcome change in policy — and if you enable Safety Mode, Verizon merely slows down your data speeds to 2G when you go over your allotment rather than charge you overage fees.

-For prepaid customers, Verizon also offers a wide range of options, starting at $30 a month for a slender 500MB data plan and going all the way up to unlimited data (now $70 a month).
+For prepaid customers, Verizon also offers a wide range of options, starting at $30 a month for a slender 500MB data plan and going all the way up to unlimited data (now $65 a month with autopay discount).
 You can add extra prepaid lines at a discounted rate, with the discount increasing based on the size of your plan.
 Your best option is likely Verizon's 8GB prepaid plan, which costs $45 a month after you enroll in autopay.
 (That's double the usual amount, which Verizon had touted as a limited time deal, but the 16GB has been in place for a few months now.)

 Customer Service (19/20 points)